Variational Quantum Algorithms for Semidefinite Programming: Preliminaries

-From \eqref{eq:Hsumsigma} we see that the expectation value of an arbitrary Hermitian operator is equal to a linear combination of the expectation values of each tensor product of Pauli operators.
-However, in general, this linear combination may contain many terms.
-For our work, we assume that the number of terms in \eqref{eq:Hsumsigma} is $O(n)$.
+where $w_i \in \mathbb{R}$, $\sigma_{i,j} \in \{I, \sigma_{x}, \sigma_{y}, \sigma_{z}\}$, and $\sigma_{x}$, $\sigma_{y}$, and $\sigma_{z}$ are the Pauli operators.
+From~\eqref{eq:Hsumsigma} we see that the expectation value of an arbitrary Hermitian operator is equal to a linear combination of the expectation values of each tensor product of Pauli operators.
+However, in general, this linear combination may contain many terms. \begin{assumption} We assume that the number of terms in~\eqref{eq:Hsumsigma} is polynomial in $n$; i.e., $p = O(\mathrm{poly}(n))$. \end{assumption}

-Overall, VQAs use a variational ansatz with parameter $\bst$ to estimate the expectation value of a given Hermitian matrix, and they utilize a classical optimizer to solve the optimization problem $\min_{\bst \in [0, 2\pi]^{r}} \mathcal{F}(\bst)$.
-In each round, a VQA updates the parameters of the ansatz according to a classical optimization algorithm.
-Gradient-free approaches include Nelder--Mead~\cite{NM65}, Simultaneous Perturbation Stochastic Approximation (SPSA)~\cite{Spa92}, and Particle Swarm Optimization~\cite{KE95}.
+The above three assumptions are standard in the literature on variational quantum algorithms.
+Overall, VQAs use a quantum circuit with parameter $\bst$ to estimate the expectation value of a given Hermitian matrix, and they utilize a classical optimizer to solve the optimization problem $\min_{\bst \in [0, 2\pi]^{r}} \mathcal{F}(\bst)$.
+In each round, a VQA updates the parameters of the quantum circuit according to a classical optimization algorithm.
+We can update these parameters according to gradient-free approaches that include Nelder--Mead~\cite{NM65}, Simultaneous Perturbation Stochastic Approximation (SPSA)~\cite{Spa92}, and Particle Swarm Optimization~\cite{KE95}.
 The main drawbacks of such gradient-free methods include slower convergence and less robustness against noise.
 On the contrary, if the evaluation of the gradient of a given objective function is not computationally expensive, then first-order methods like gradient descent are more suitable.

-VQAs evaluate the partial derivatives of $\mathcal{F}(\bst)$ with respective to each parameter using the same quantum circuit but with shifted parameters.
-It is possible to evaluate the partial derivatives on a quantum computer using the parameter-shift rule~\cite{SBG19}.
+VQAs have an advantage as they do not use a classical method to evaluate gradients.
+Instead, they evaluate the partial derivatives of $\mathcal{F}(\bst)$ with respective to each parameter using the same quantum circuit but with shifted parameters.
+It is possible to evaluate the partial derivatives on a quantum computer using the parameter-shift rule~\cite{Li2017,Mitarai2018,SBG19}.
 Formally, we state the parameter-shift rule for the evaluation of the partial derivatives of $\langle H \rangle_{\bst}$ with respect to its $j^{\text{th}}$ component, i.e., $\theta_{j}$, as